bigeethan/predicting_vote_share_based_on_cook_pvi/README.md

 ## Getting Started

-These instructions will show you how to get a copy of the project and run it on your computer.
+These instructions will show you how to get a copy of the project and run it on your computer

 ### Prerequisites